sktime/sktime/docs/source/get_involved/governance.rst

 register.
 A core developer needs a proposer and a seconder (both core developers) to register as a candidate.

-The CC appoints the treasurer among the candidates with a simple majority, subject to standard decision making procedures of the CC.
+The CC appoints the treasurer among the candidates with a simple relative majority among all candidates, subject to standard decision making procedures of the CC.

 End of tenure
 ^^^^^^^^^^^^^